jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 2. GlueX shifts are manned by two people at all times, one shift Leader and one shift Worker.
 Leader shifts are recommended to start at 00:00, 08:00 and 16:00 and worker shifts start at 04:00, 12:00 and 20:00.
 In the future, it might be desirable to assign different weights to these shifts.
 3. Each member of GlueX is encouraged to take shifts.
 Each collaborating institution has a contact person responsible for filling all shifts assigned to that institution.
 The assigned shifts to an institution are evenly distributed over the different day and night shifts.
-The method for choosing shift personnel is left to the discretion of the contact person and his or her institution, but must conform to the overall guidelines described here.
+The method for choosing shift personnel is left to the discretion of the contact person and their institution, but must conform to the overall guidelines described here.
 4. This by-law only deals with general shift-taking concerned with experimental data-taking.
 It does not deal with specialized shift-taking concerned with a particular detector or software element, nor with any other activity performed by collaboration members in fulfillment of their MOU's or physics program.
 5. This general policy is subject to change for engineering runs.
 6. Collaboration membership and authorship issues are addressed in the corresponding by-laws on membership and authorship.

 ### [E.2 Shift Taker’s Qualifications and Conduct of Operations](#E2)
 {: #E2 }
 1. All shift takers must meet certain criteria itemized here.
-Prior to taking his or her first-ever scheduled shift, a person must be an observer on at least one shift in order to become familiar with procedures and (typically) to finish reading the required documents listed in the COO.
+Prior to taking their first-ever scheduled shift, a person must be an observer on at least one shift in order to become familiar with procedures and (typically) to finish reading the required documents listed in the COO.
 In addition, anyone participating in data taking with GlueX must have a level of safety and radiation training described in the GlueX "Conduct of Operations" (COO) document.
 It provides an authoritative discussion of shift operations, including the duties and responsibilities of the shift Leader and the shift Worker.
 2. "Leaders": The list of expert shift takers who can act as shift leaders is determined by the Physics Division Liaison (PDL) in consultation with the Executive Group, which is responsible for the safe and effective operation of the system.
 Shift Leaders must be GlueX Collaboration members.
 Leader status implies experience in running GlueX shifts, not necessarily expert knowledge of hardware and software components of the system.
 Oral communication skills that enable effective communication with the accelerator staff are required for shift leaders.
 The Physics Division Liaison (PDL) must be satisfied that any given shift leading expert has adequate language skills.
 3. "Workers": All members of the GlueX Collaboration are eligible for worker shifts.
 Non-members, including new graduate students, may be assigned shifts by the institutional contact person supervising the filling of the shift schedule.
 By assigning shifts to non-members, an institution's contact person is certifying that the persons so assigned will have met the Worker shift taker's requirements by the time the shift starts.
-4. The PDL has the authority to reject a person for a shift if he or she thinks that the person is unqualified.
+4. The PDL has the authority to reject a person for a shift if they thinks that the person is unqualified.
 The relevant institution then has responsibility for finding a suitable replacement.

 ### [E.3 Shift Scheduling and Shift Counting](#E3)
 {: #E3 }